akka/akka-http/docs/src/main/paradox/routing-dsl/directives/method-directives/method.md

 This directive filters the incoming request by its HTTP method.
 Only requests with the specified method are passed on to the inner route.
 All others are rejected with a
-@unidoc[MethodRejection], which is translated into a `405 Method Not Allowed` response by the default @ref[RejectionHandler](../../rejections.md#the-rejectionhandler).
+@apidoc[MethodRejection], which is translated into a `405 Method Not Allowed` response by the default @ref[RejectionHandler](../../rejections.md#the-rejectionhandler).

 ## Example